cseveren/cseveren.github.io/_pages/research.md

 **Impact of Telehealth Policy Expansion on Substance Use Treatment: A State-Level Longitudinal Analysis**
 with Masoumirad M

-**When Parents Can Take Time: Paid Sick Leave and Child Mental Health**
-with Khalid S

 **Policy Implications of Hearing Aid Coverage in Medicaid Managed Care Plans**
 with Tonti L, Arnold M, Lipton B